-Reuters Sports Schedule at 0001 GMT on Wednesday, Feb 8
+Reuters Sports Schedule at 1400 GMT on Wednesday, Feb 8

-(Amends headline, no change to text) Reuters sports schedule at 0001 GMT on Wednesday:
+Reuters sports schedule at 1400 GMT on Wednesday:

 SOCCER